1925 Cleveland Bulldogs season

 The 1925 Cleveland Bulldogs season was their third in the league.
 The team failed to improve on their previous output of 7–1–1, winning only five league games.
 They finished twelfth in the league.
 The team also played in the first Wednesday game in league history, a 22–13 loss to the Detroit Panthers.

+The Bulldogs' Thanksgiving Day game against the Kansas City Cowboys was played in Hartford, Connecticut.
+The Bulldogs were the designated home team.

 Fullback Doc Elliott of the Bulldogs (left) plunges the line against the New York Giants, November 1, 1925.